jmdavis/bemgr/usage.md

 For instance, if the parent dataset of the BEs is `zroot/ROOT`, then `bemgr rename foo bar` would be equivalent to
 `zfs rename -u zroot/ROOT/foo zroot/ROOT/bar`.

+In addition, if the BE in the `bootfs` zpool property is the one that's renamed (i.e. the BE that will be active when the system next boots), then the `bootfs` zpool property is updated accordingly.

 # bemgr umount